Nonadiabatic instanton rate theory beyond the golden-rule limit: Fourth-order instanton rate theory

 where $\kgrredsc$ is defined in \eqn{eq:kgrred-sc}.
-The expression is a uniform approximation that is expected to hold at any temperature.
-Additionally, the $\omega \to 0$ limit of \eqn{eq:d01-sb} recovers \eqn{eq:dn-ht}, and so our current prescription for $d_{01}$ yields the exact $\kfreda$ for two-state systems comprised of one-dimensional linear diabats.
+The expression is a uniform approximation that is expected to be valid at any temperature.
+Additionally, the $\omega \to 0$ limit of \eqn{eq:d01-sb} is precisely equal to \eqn{eq:dn-ht}, and so our current prescription for $d_{01}$ exactly recovers the quantum $\kfreda$ for two-state systems of one-dimensional linear diabats.